xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 Color an interval based on its prime factors.

 ### fareyInterior(*maxDenominator*)
-Generate the interior of the n'th Farey sequence i.e. all fractions between 0 and 1 exclusive with denominater below or at the given limit.
+Generate the interior of the n'th Farey sequence i.e. all fractions between 0 and 1 exclusive with denominator below or at the given limit.

 ### fareySequence(*maxDenominator*)
-Generate the n'th Farey sequence i.e. all fractions between 0 and 1 inclusive with denominater below or at the given limit.
+Generate the n'th Farey sequence i.e. all fractions between 0 and 1 inclusive with denominator below or at the given limit.

 ### filter(*tester*, *scale = $$*)
 Obtain a copy of the given/current scale containing values that evaluate to `true` according to the `tester` riff.